Rajpratik71/linux-manPages/ppmtoyuv.md

        ppmtoyuv [ppmfile]

 DESCRIPTION
        Reads a portable pixmap as input.
-Produces an Abekas YUV file as out‐ put.
+Produces an Abekas YUV file as output.

 SEE ALSO
        yuvtoppm(1), ppm(5)

 AUTHOR
-       Marc Boucher <marc@PostImage.COM>, based on  Example  Conversion  Pro‐ gram, A60/A64 Digital Video Interface Manual, page 69.
+       Marc Boucher <marc@PostImage.COM>, based on Example Conversion Program, A60/A64 Digital Video Interface Manual, page 69.

        Copyright (C) 1991 by DHD PostImage Inc.

        Copyright (C) 1987 by Abekas Video Systems Inc.

                                                                                               25 March 91                                                                                  ppmtoyuv(1)